 Whew.
 If you’ve made it all the way to the end of the post, a) you’re a rock star, thanks for sticking with me, and b) I certainly hope you’re feeling motivated to get started on your own freelance writing career.

 This is hands down the most rewarding, fulfilling, and exciting job I’ve had in my entire life.
-I get to write every single day, and I get to spend quality time with my kids.
+I get to write every single day, I learn about new industries and topics (I’m super fun to have on your team on game night now, ya’ll) and I get to spend quality time every single day with my kids.

 It’s seriously a dream come true.
 It takes hustle, for sure, but it’s worth it in the end.